Rinitha-Rajendran/NFA-to-DFA-Converter/README.md

 ## Installation

-Clone the repository and navigate to the `theory_of_computation` folder:
+Clone the repository and navigate to the `Theory of Computation` folder:

 ```bash
 git clone https://github.com/Rinitha-Rajendran/Theory of Computation.git